bizbunny/BookNotes/README.md

 # BookNotes

 Currently Reading Fourth Wing.
 There is a lot of info I would like to better keep track of, so I am making this.
+I want to use it to add more books down the line.

 ###Credit
 Art you see in this is done by me using Asesprite.